 Sarah Stoehr: Going to Haiti was truly life changing.
 My eyes were opened in a way that I didn’t know they could be, and I learned more about myself than I could have ever imagined I would.
 The people I met were some of the warmest souls I have ever encountered, and their spirit is contagious.
 I am grateful to know that Haiti is an incredible place that will always hold a special place in my heart.

-Emma Schneider Director of Children Affairs for Mozayik
+Emma Schneider, RN Director of Children Affairs for Mozayik

 Laurie Riss is a musician and teacher in Madison.
 She has been a member of the cello section in the Madison Symphony for 27 years and plays bass in the Ladies Must Swing big band.
 Her other performing includes a variety of smaller groups and styles of music.
 Teaching string instruments (violin, viola, cello, and bass) privately and in the schools has always been important to Laurie, and provided her the opportunity to go to Haiti in 2013 and 2014 to teach at summer camps for BLUME Haiti (Building Leaders Using Music Education).
-Currently Laurie performs with Mona for a variety of events.
+Currently Laurie performs with Mona during musical performances that raise funds for Village Mozayik.